Photograph courtesy of great-great-grandson Andrew Beard. Further photograph at bottom of page.

 After Isaac's death, his outstanding army pay and allowances amounted to £2/15/8d (2 pounds, 15 shillings and 8 pence); this was paid to his widow and sole legatee, Emma, in August 1917.
 His War Gratuity was £10/0/0d (10 pounds exactly), this was also paid to Emma in December 1919.
 The value of the War Gratuity suggests that Isaac had enlisted in January 1915.

-At the time of Isaac's death, his wife Emmie was pregnant; their daughter, Florence, was born in August 1917.
+At the time of Isaac's death, his wife Emmie was pregnant; their daughter, Florence, was born was born on 29th August 1917.

 We do not know when Isaac transferred from the 18th Battalion to the 2nd Battalion, but we can safely assume that he would have been with his new unit in the build up to the start of the Battle of Arras.
 From the beginning of April they were located at Ostreville, 18 miles west of Arras where they were "training preparatory to offensive action".
 On 7th April, they marched 15 miles to Etrun, just 3 miles west of Arras for last minute preparations.
 As the Battle of Arras began at 5.30am on 9th April 1917, the 2nd Lancashire Fusiliers (2/LF) were marching from their camp in Etrun to their assembly area to the north of Arras.